pabloalmarza/automatedchub/README.md

 | --------- | ----------- | ------- |
 | `--version, -v` | Blackduck Version to install | `null` |
 | `--alert-version, -a` | Blackduck Alert version to install | `null` |

+## Deploy K8 cluster using kops

+## Deploy BD using helm

+initialize_kops_cluster.sh will install the necesary elements and deploy a blackduck server on a K8 cluster deployed using kops